-Make sure that all app directories that are defined in your config.php in the apps_paths section do exist in your new /var/www/owncloud/ directory.
+Make sure that all app directories that are defined in the apps_paths section of your config.php file do exist in your new /var/www/owncloud/ directory.

 Permissions

 To finalize the preparation of the upgrade, you need to set the correct ownership of the new ownCloud files and folders.